Paterson Lake Campground on Vancouver Island is somewhat more remote than other lakes in the same area.

 A lot of misinformation about the homesteaders and the “owner” of the cabin at the end of the lake.
 I know the true story, my parents were the homesteaders.

-Hi Dianne, let me know what misinformation in the article you are referring to and I’ll correct it.
-I had contacted your brothers for accurate information to write about it but decided not to do an in depth article for personal reasons.
-It was not my intention to stir up old wounds and I apologize if this has happened.
+I had contacted your brothers for accurate information to write about it but decided not to do an in depth article for personal reasons (your families not mine).